EtorArza/flutter-notes-app/README.md

-# Memorize with cards and spaced repetitions
+# Frek - Memorize with cards and spaced repetitions

 A Flutter app to memorize with spaced repetitions.